 Please note: Our website no longer fully supports IE11, as such you may encounter issues using our website, please try an alternative browser such as Google Chrome, Mozilla Firefox, Microsoft Edge (Windows) or Safari (Mac).

 If you are interested in starting a career in travel, or in broadening your skills as you develop your career, an apprenticeship is a great way to start.
 Many travel companies offer apprenticeship schemes that include a variety of different routes to choose from.
-ABTA has worked very closely with People 1st (who are the workforce development charity that represent travel) and a number of our Members and other industry representatives as part of the Travel Consultant Trailblazers Group.
-This group has developed new professional standards for Travel Consultant Apprentices.
-The new apprenticeship has an end assessment test, ensuring that every apprentice needs to meet the agreed industry professional standards, no matter where they did their apprenticeship.
+ABTA worked very closely with People 1st (who were the workforce development charity that represented travel at the time) and a number of our members and other industry representatives as part of the Travel Consultant Trailblazers Group.
+This group developed professional standards for Travel Consultant Apprentices.
+This apprenticeship has an end assessment test, ensuring that every apprentice needs to meet the agreed industry professional standards, no matter where they did their apprenticeship.
+These standards are regularly reviewed by industry and Government.

-The new Travel Consultant Apprenticeship covers both leisure and business travel for the first time.
+The Travel Consultant Apprenticeship covers both leisure and business travel.
 This means that both Leisure Travel and Business Travel employers can offer apprenticeships.
-The apprenticeship will last between 12-24 months depending on previous qualifications and you will be on an employment contract with an employer who will give you the required on the job training.

-Individuals and employers can find out more about the new apprenticeship by contacting People 1st, the workforce development charity that represents travel.
+Individuals and employers can find out more about a wide range of apprenticeships through the Government apprenticeship website.

 Find out more about apprenticeships in Wales, Scotland and Northern Ireland.